Granting other people access to your medical record (Proxy Access)

 Yes, but only if you decide that you would like them to become a proxy.
 You should not provide them with the username and password to your patient portal account.
 Note: as a patient you will always be able to cancel proxy access.

 Yes.
-If your carer has access to your medical records at another organisation, and you have also authorised them to share data with us at UCLH, your carer will be able to see this information by logging into their MyCare UCLH account.
-Note that your carer will need to have a MyCare UCLH account, linked to their account at another Organisation, to see your information at both Organisations.
+If your carer has access to your medical records at another organisation and you have also authorised them to share data with us at UCLH, your carer can see this information by logging into their own MyCare account.

 Please note that your carer will not be able to view any of your medical records generated at UCLH, unless you specifically agree to it.